vboyev-MSFT/defender-docs/defender-xdr/microsoft-threat-actor-naming.md

 |Influence operations|Influence operations|Flood|
 |Groups in development|Groups in development|Storm|

-The table below lists publicly disclosed threat actor names with their origin or threat actor category, previous names, and corresponding names used by other security vendors where available.
+The table that follows lists publicly disclosed threat actor names with their origin or threat actor category, previous names, and corresponding names used by other security vendors where available.
 This page will be updated as more info on other vendors’ names become available.

 |Threat actor name|Origin/Threat actor category|Other names|
 |:----|:----|:---|